APCGitHub/retsrabbit-php-sdk/README.md

 ### Authentication

-In order to use the libary, you need to have valid client credentials to Rets Rabbit.
+In order to use the libary, you need to have valid client credentials to Rets Rabbit and an API endpoint URL (usually in the form of https://<domain>.retrabbit.com/api).
 You'll need the credentials to create an access token in order to sender requests to the API.

 	$client = new Anecka\retsrabbit\RetsRabbitClient;

+	//If using a custom API endpoint (ex. https://<domain>.retsrabbit.com/api)
+	//If your endpoint is https//api.retsrabbit.com you don't need to set this
+	$client->setEndpoint($endpoint_url);

 	$client->getAccessCode($client_id, $client_secret);